allunamesrtaken123/aaronfoote31.github.io/_posts/2024-06-04-application-resources.md

 ---
 title: "First Post!"
 date: 2024-06-05T15:34:30-04:00
 ---

 I've tried to compile all of the helpful resources for applying to graduate schools that I've come across in my own searches.
 It's not particularly organized, but it includes information on setting the right intention, identifying schools, applying for fellowships, and frequent difficulties of graduate school.
 Given my interests in statistics and computer science, most of these resources are from professors in those fields.

+[https://www.cs.cmu.edu/~harchol/gradschooltalk.pdf](Manuscript) for an informal talk given by [https://www.cs.cmu.edu/~harchol/](Professor Mor Harchol-Balter) that covers a range of topics on grad school.
+In my opinion, it's a great place to start.

+An inspiration for compiling this page was the [https://rebeccayelin.github.io/resources.html](repository) compiled by [https://rebeccayelin.github.io/](Rebecca Lin).
+It has a bunch of very useful resources on writing a statement of purpose.

+### Fellowhips

+#### NSF GRFP
+- Information on the application cycle seems to be posted in mid/late-July
+- The application itself seems to be due in mid-October
+- [https://www.research.gov/grfp/Login.do](Here) is a link to the application

+#### Hertz
+- [https://www.hertzfoundation.org/the-fellowship/](Here) is a link to the application
+- Good luck

+#### DOE Computational Science Graduate Fellowship
+- [https://www.krellinst.org/csgf/](Here) is a link to the application
+- It's due in mid-January
+- Two tracks, one for science/engineering and another for math/CS

+#### NDSEG
+- [https://ndseg.sysplus.com/](Here) is a link to the application
+- You can't accept this fellowship and other ones (this may hold for other fellowships, not sure)